shivamd/webdrivers/README.md

 ## Contributing

 Bug reports and pull requests are welcome [on GitHub](https://github.com/titusfortner/webdrivers).
 Run `bundle exec rake` and squash the commits in your PRs.

-## Copyright

-Copyright (c) 2017-2019 Titus Fortner
-See LICENSE for details